chapmancbVCU/chappy-php/docs/forms.md

 # Forms (In progress)

 ## Overview
 The Rapid Forms feature of this Model View Controller (MVC) Framework allows the user to quickly create and style forms.
 This guide thoroughly describes the ability to create these HTML form elements along with a description and examples.
+All form inputs will automatically be sanitized and validation checks will be performed.
 If you would like support for additional features please create an issue [here](https://github.com/chapmancbVCU/chappy-php/issues).

 ## button
 This function creates a button with no surrounding HTML div element.
 It supports the ability to set attributes such as classes and event handlers.
 If you want a div to surround a button along with any other attributes we recommend that you use the buttonBlock function.
 Note the example function call shown below in Figure 1.